 Tesla rolls out Full Self-Driving Beta v10 software to early access fleet

-Tesla rolls out Full Self-Driving Beta v10 software to early access fleet2 min read .
-Updated: 12 Sep 2021, 01:46 PM IST
+Tesla rolls out Full Self-Driving Beta v10 software to early access fleet

 Tesla's latest Full Self-Driving (FSD) software update allows the electric vehicles to virtually drive themselves both on highways and city streets.